hoopii/Supervised_ML_Predict_Hous_Prices/README.md

 # Goal
 The task is to create a model that predicts the price of a house based on its characteristics The project will be divided into two major phases:
-1. Create a model to predict whether a house is expensive or not.
+1. Create a model to predict whether a house is expensive or not --> Classification Task
-2. Create a model to predict the exact price of a house.
+2. Create a model to predict the exact price of a house --> Regression Task

 # Data Set